 “Photography As ART” script shows how James creates his art using only light, camera, and optics, in addition to considerable logistical planning, technical experimentation, patience and dedication.

-All the illusion photographs were taken on Martha’s Vineyard, and although not every Illusion photographs needed such detailed coordination and cooperation, all did involve logistics and staging to tell a story about the Island.
+The Illusion photographs were taken on Martha’s Vineyard.
+Not every Illusion needed such detailed execution as the FIGUREHEAD or STANBY LINE.
+All did involve logistics and staging to tell a story about the Island.

 THE END of Scene Five